dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 Commission distribution:
 - ⅓ to the treasury of the protocol
 - ⅓ to the insurance fund
-- ⅓ to the token holders (in the form of dividends)
+- ⅓ to the NFT holders (in the form of extra rewards for the DAO activity)

 ## Governance